UnfinishedStuff/AS7262_Pi/README.md

 * **set_indicator_current(current_level)**

 Sets the current provided to the indicator LED, MUST be passed a value of 0, 1, 2 or 3.
-More current is brighter, the LED doesn't actually turn on until enable_indicator_led() is used.
+More current is brighter, note that the LED doesn't actually turn on until `enable_indicator_led()` is used.
+Defaults to 1 mA (mode 0).

 0 = 1 mA
 1 = 2 mA
 2 = 4 mA
 3 = 8 mA

-* **set_led_current(current_level)**

-Sets the current provided to the white LED, MUST be passed a value of 0, 1, 2 or 3.
-More current is brighter, the LED doesn't actually turn on until enable_main_led() is used.

-0 = 12.5 mA

-1 = 25 mA

-2 = 50 mA

-3 = 100 mA

 * **soft_reset()**

-Soft resets the breakout with 0.8 second wait for the device to reset (this time was determined experimentally, anything much less seems to cause the I2C bus to timeout).
+Soft resets the breakout with 0.8 second wait for the device to reset (this time was determined experimentally, anything less seems to cause the I2C bus to timeout).
+This should reset all control registers to their default values.

 * **set_gain(gain)**

 Sets the gain of the spectrometer.
-More gain = higher readings, MUST be passed a value of 0, 1, 2 or 3.
+More gain = higher readings, MUST be passed an integer value of 0, 1, 2 or 3.
+Defaults to x1 (mode 0).

 0 = x1   gain
 1 = x3.7 gain
 2 = x16  gain
 3 = x64  gain

 * **set_integration_time(time)**

 Sets the integration time of the readings.
-Must be given an integer between 1 and 255, refer to the set_measurement_mode() section to see how this affects the time to take a reading.
+Must be given an integer between 1 and 255, refer to the `set_measurement_mode()` section to see how this affects the time to take a reading.
+Defaults to 255.

+* **get_temperature()**

+Returns the temperature in °C from the sensor using the built in temperature sensor.
+This only seems to return integers.

+* **get_temperature_f()**

+Returns the temperature in °F from the sensor by converting the centrigade value of `get_temperature()` to °F.

 * **read_reg(reg_to_read)**